Beth-22/go-kit/README.md

-# practice projects using golang
+# practice projects using golang.